 - Assay of Urease Enzyme Activity

-- Elevated levels of blood glucose are most frequently found in diabetes mellitus.
+- Elevated levels of blood glucose are most frequently found in people with diabetes mellitus.

-- Hyperglycemia may also occur as a result of hypothyroidism, hyperpituitarism, liver disease Cushing’s syndrome, traumatic injury, and infection.
+- Hyperglycemia may also occur due to hypothyroidism, hyperpituitarism, liver disease, Cushing’s syndrome, traumatic injury, and infection.

-- Decreased blood glucose levels may result from hyperinsulinism, liver disease and deficiencies of adrenal, thyroid or pituitary hormones.
+- Decreased blood glucose levels may result from hyperinsulinism, liver disease, and deficiencies in adrenal, thyroid, or pituitary hormones.